AlexiaDelorme/project-spacex/README.md

 10. The website to be fully responsive on any devices: mobile, tablet, desktop.
 11. The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).
 12. As a business or scientist, I want to easily find information on the application process and request information to the company.
-13. As a user, I want to be able to access (and update) my personal information, upcoming and post bookings.
+13. As a client, I want to be able to access (and update) my personal information, upcoming and post bookings.

 <a name="design"/>